robsim378/rosbridge-docker/README.txt

 Upon completing these steps, the ROS 1 bridge should be running.

-Adding a new message type to the ROS 1 bridge.
 ----------------------------------------------
+Adding a new message type to the ROS 1 bridge

 Instructions:
 	1. Find the ROS 1 apt package for the message type you wish to add to the bridge and add it on line 27 of the Dockerfile (the line that installs ros-noetic-ackermann-msgs)
 	2. Find the source repository for the ROS 2 message type you wish to add to the bridge, and clone it into ros2_foxy/src/ros2.